History of cricket to 1725: Earliest definite references

 In 1598, there was a reference to cricket in an Italian-English dictionary by Giovanni Florio.
 His definition of the word sgillare was: "to make a noise as a cricket, to play cricket-a-wicket, and be merry".
 Florio is the first writer known to have defined cricket in terms of both an insect and a game.
-In a later edition of his dictionary in 1611, Florio infers that to play cricket-a-wicket has sexual associations with references to frittfritt, defined "as we say cricket a wicket, or gigaioggie", and dibatticare, defined "to thrum a wench lustily till the bed cry giggaioggie".
+In a later edition of his dictionary in 1611, Florio infers that to play cricket-a-wicket has sexual associations with references to frittfritt, defined as cricket-a-wicket, or gigaioggie, and dibatticare, defined as "to thrum a wench lustily till the bed cry giggaioggie".